ganym3dgm/tinysec/README.md

 ---

 ## Security & Transparency

-TinySec is designed as a simple, local password manager.

 - All data is stored locally on your machine
 - No internet connection is required or used